Watch a quick demo or schedule time with us.

 The most common blockers that sales leaders encounter while implementing a new sales enablement program are:

-With all these risks are valid, you also need to take into account both short-term and long-term costs when implementing a sales enablement system.
+While all these risks are valid, you also need to take into account both short-term and long-term costs when implementing a sales enablement system.

 One of the biggest implementation risks that businesses have fallen for is buying a system and onboarding 100 people all at once - that often leads to six months of downtime.